robotics-upo/pedlab/README.md

 # Simulation configuration files

-a XML file must be provided to define the number of simulated pedestrians in the scenario and the goal positions that they must reach.
+The definition of the number of simulated pedestrians in the scenario and the goal positions that they must reach are provided through a simple XML file.

-A simple example file is shown next:
+An example file is shown next:

 ```html
 <?xml version="1.0" encoding="UTF-8"?>